gflydev/utils/README.md

 // Ellipsis - Truncate a string with ellipsis result := str.Ellipsis("This is a long text", 10) // "This is..."

+// Slugify - Convert a string to a URL-friendly slug result := str.Slugify("Hello, World!") // "hello-world"

+// ContainsAny - Check if a string contains any of the given substrings result := str.ContainsAny("hello world", []string{"hello", "goodbye"}) // true

+// ToTitleCase - Convert a string to title case result := str.ToTitleCase("hello world") // "Hello World"

+// OnlyAlphanumeric - Remove all non-alphanumeric characters from a string result := str.OnlyAlphanumeric("Hello, World!") // "HelloWorld"

+// Mask - Mask a portion of a string with a character result := str.Mask("1234567890", '*', 4, 4) // "1234****90"

+// PadLeft - Pad a string on the left to a specified length result := str.PadLeft("hello", 10, ' ') // "     hello"

+// PadRight - Pad a string on the right to a specified length result := str.PadRight("hello", 10, ' ') // "hello     "

+// Reverse - Reverse a string
+result := str.Reverse("hello") // "olleh"

+// CountWords - Count the number of words in a string result := str.CountWords("hello world") // 2

+// TruncateWords - Truncate a string to a specified number of words result := str.TruncateWords("hello world goodbye", 2) // "hello world..."

+// FormatWithCommas - Format a number as a string with commas result := str.FormatWithCommas(1234567) // "1,234,567"

+// After - Get the substring after the first occurrence of a delimiter result := str.After("hello-world", "-") // "world"

+// AfterLast - Get the substring after the last occurrence of a delimiter result := str.AfterLast("hello-world-goodbye", "-") // "goodbye"

+// Before - Get the substring before the first occurrence of a delimiter result := str.Before("hello-world", "-") // "hello"

+// BeforeLast - Get the substring before the last occurrence of a delimiter result := str.BeforeLast("hello-world-goodbye", "-") // "hello-world"

+// Between - Get the substring between two delimiters result := str.Between("hello [world] goodbye", "[", "]") // "world"

+// ContainsAll - Check if a string contains all of the given substrings result := str.ContainsAll("hello world", []string{"hello", "world"}) // true

+// Finish - Ensure a string ends with a specific suffix result := str.Finish("hello", "!") // "hello!"

+// Is - Check if a string matches a pattern result := str.Is("foo*", "foobar") // true

+// IsAscii - Check if a string contains only ASCII characters result := str.IsAscii("hello") // true

+// Limit - Limit the number of characters in a string result := str.Limit("hello world", 5) // "hello..."

+// Random - Generate a random string of a specified length result := str.Random(10) // e.g., "aB3cD7eF9g"

+// ReplaceArray - Replace multiple occurrences of a placeholder with different values result := str.ReplaceArray("?", []string{"hello", "world"}, "? ?") // "hello world"

+// ReplaceFirst - Replace the first occurrence of a substring result := str.ReplaceFirst("hello hello", "hello", "hi") // "hi hello"

+// ReplaceLast - Replace the last occurrence of a substring result := str.ReplaceLast("hello hello", "hello", "hi") // "hello hi"

+// Start - Ensure a string starts with a specific prefix result := str.Start("world", "hello ") // "hello world"

+// Studly - Convert a string to StudlyCase result := str.Studly("hello_world") // "HelloWorld"

+// Substr - Get a substring of a string result := str.Substr("hello world", 6, 5) // "world"

+// Ucfirst - Capitalize the first character of a string result := str.Ucfirst("hello") // "Hello"

+// Lcfirst - Lowercase the first character of a string result := str.Lcfirst("Hello") // "hello"

+// Plural - Convert a singular word to its plural form result := str.Plural("apple") // "apples"

+// Singular - Convert a plural word to its singular form result := str.Singular("apples") // "apple"

+// Wordwrap - Wrap a string to a given number of characters result := str.Wordwrap("hello world", 5, "\n", true) // "hello\nworld"
 ```

 ### Number Utilities